kholterhoff/kholterhoff.github.io/S18_ENG_1102/Artifact_2.md

 <h2>Descriptive Metadata Tags</h2>

 Using Microsoft Excel or <a href="https://www.google.com/sheets/about/">Google Sheets</a>, students will create a spreadsheet listing all the illustrations available on _Visual Haggard_ for their assigned novel.
 Students will write descriptive tags for each of these illustrations.
 Be sure to include a column identifying the image ID, and please hyperlink this ID to the appropriate webpage.
+If the same illustration appears in multiple Illustration IDs on _Visual Haggard_, you only need to write the metadata for it once.
+Just copy and paste the tags for all relevant Illustration IDs in your spreadsheet to the corresponding IDs.
+In other words, all illustration IDs for your Haggard novel must appear in your spreadsheet; however, the metadata you compose may be redundant for multiple objects.

 <img src="http://www.chronicle.com/blogs/profhacker/files/2017/09/Figure-1.jpg"